JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8014 days**.

-And here is a just a random fact -  **Hydrogen solid is the most dense substance in the world, at 70.6g/cc**.
+And here is a just a random fact -  **In a month, a fingernail grows an eighth of an inch**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)